RubenMoraVargas/docker-mysql-sample/README.md

 ## Project Structure

-- **`docker-compose.yml`**: The Docker Compose configuration file that defines the services, including the MySQL database.
+- **`docker-compose.yml`**: The Docker Compose configuration file that defines the services, including the MySQL database and phpMyAdmin.
-- **`.env`**: Environment variables for configuring MySQL, such as database name, user, and passwords.
+- **`.env`**: Environment variables for configuring MySQL and phpMyAdmin, such as database name, user, passwords, and ports.
 - **`scripts/init.sql`**: SQL script that initializes the database, creates tables, and inserts initial data.
 - **`mysql_data/`**: A directory where the MySQL database files are stored.
 This directory is mounted as a volume in the container to persist data.
 - **`.env.sample`**: A sample environment file to provide an example of the required environment variables.